Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.48, No.1, pp. 83-106, 2009, DOI:10.3970/cmes.2009.048.083

 Abstract Numerical results of natural convection flows in two-dimensional cavities, filled with air, are presented to study the effects on the characteristics of the flows as some parameters vary: the Rayleigh number Ra and the aspect ratio A of the cavity.
 This kind of thermal flows may be modeled by the unsteady Boussinesq approximation in stream function-vorticity variables.
 The results are obtained with a simple numerical scheme, previously reported for isothermal/mixed convection flows, based mainly on a fixed point iterative process applied to the non-linear elliptic system that results after time discretization.
-The evolution of the flows, mainly flows converging to… More >
+The evolution of the flows,… More >

 • Open Access